MikeyMike007/Responsive-websites/README.md

 }
 ```

-activates flexbox.
-This gives the output:
+activates flexbox. this gives the output:

 ![](999-img/2021-08-29-12-36-58.png)

-Please note that:
+please note that:

-- The grey color is the background color of the container (the empty part of the container).
+- the grey color is the background color of the container (the empty part of the container).
-- Horizontally, each element takes up the exactly space to fit its content.
+- horizontally, each element takes up the exactly space to fit its content.
-- Vertically, all the elements takes the size of the tallest element.
-In this case the `CSS` box which has a height of 250 px.
+- vertically, all the elements takes the size of the tallest element. in this case the `css` box which has a height of 250 px.

 ##### `align-items: center`

-Adding:
+adding:

 ```css
 .container {